HomeDirectoriesVoice Search Optimization for Business Directories: Reaching Conversational Queries

 Did you know?

-Research from Backlinko found that the average voice search result is written at a 9th-grade reading level, suggesting that voice search algorithms favor content that’s easy to understand when spoken aloud.
+Research from Backlinko found that the average voice search result is written at a 9th-grade reading level, which suggests that voice search algorithms favor content that’s easy to understand when spoken aloud.

-Business directories should organize their content to address these question formats.
+Business directories should organize content to answer these question formats.
 For each business category, create FAQ sections that directly answer common voice queries.
-This increases the chances of your directory being cited as the source when voice assistants respond to user questions.
+This raises the chance of your directory being cited as the source when voice assistants respond to user questions.

-When conducting conversational keyword research for business directories, focus on these question types:
+When doing conversational keyword research for business directories, focus on these question types:

 • Who: